Ancient Vessels

 An unusual feature of the USS Langley carrier was the provision for a carrier pigeon house on the stern.
 Pigeons had been carried aboard seaplanes for message transport since World War I, and were to be carried on aircraft operated from Langley.
 The pigeons were trained at the Norfolk Naval Shipyard while Langley was undergoing conversion.
 As long as the pigeons were released a few at a time for exercise, they returned to the ship; but when the whole flock was released while Langley was anchored off Tangier Island, the pigeons flew south and roosted in the cranes of the Norfolk shipyard.
 The pigeons never went to sea again and the former pigeon house became the executive officer's quarters.

-uss langley carrier
+uss langley model

 USS Langley model